ravneetka08-eng/wazuh-home-lab-soc/attack-scenarios/XSS.md

 ## Objective

-The objective of this exercise was to simulate a Reflected Cross-Site Scripting (XSS) attack against DVWA and evaluate how Wazuh processes and detects malicious web requests.
+The objective of this exercise was to simulate a Reflected Cross-Site Scripting (XSS) attack against DVWA and investigate how malicious JavaScript payloads can be identified using Apache logs and Wazuh.

+The exercise also included validating a custom Wazuh detection rule using **wazuh-logtest**.

 ---

-# Lab Setup

-Attacker

-- Kali Linux

-Target

-- Ubuntu DVWA

-Monitoring

-- Wazuh Agent
-- Wazuh Manager
-- Wazuh Dashboard

----

-# Attack Description
+# Background

-Cross-Site Scripting (XSS) occurs when a web application accepts untrusted input and returns it to the browser without proper sanitization.
+Cross-Site Scripting (XSS) occurs when a web application returns untrusted user input to a user's browser without proper sanitization.

-An attacker can inject JavaScript into a vulnerable page.
+Instead of displaying the input as text, the browser interprets it as executable JavaScript.

+There are three common types of XSS:

+- Reflected XSS
+- Stored XSS
+- DOM-based XSS

+This lab focused on Reflected XSS.

 Possible impacts include: